Tuesday, November 11, 2008

 --Camped at Chania Campground for a few days, explored the coastline, lay on the beach

 --Hiked Samaria Gorge - beautiful.
 About a 5 hour hike.
 Gorge goes as narrow as 3 meters at one point, with a crystal clear stream running down alongside the trail.
-A
+Although it is full of tourists, and they relocated a settlement in the gorge when Greece made it a national park - not okay in my eyes -still worth a visit.

 --Unimpressed by Rethmyno - its Venetian Harbor is not as beautiful as Chania's, however students get into the fortress for free.